MICA-MNI/BrainSpace/docs/pages/matlab_doc/examples/plot_spin_permutations.rst

-We can also see the data on the spheres.
+We can also display the data on the spheres.

 .. code-block:: default